Participants

 Winners of my very first contest in December 2007 are highlighted in this entry: Drumroll Please!
 Announcing the Winners!
 Congratulations and thanks to all of them for everything they did to make a difference during the holidays.

-My mom and her teacher friends in Erie and Niagara County
+My mom and a lot of her teacher friends in Erie and Niagara County

 The Jungs